Gentle on My Mind (Patti Page album)

 Gentle on My Mind was a studio album by Patti Page, released by Columbia Records.
 It was originally released in June 1968 as a vinyl LP.
-It produced and arranged by Don Costa, and conducted by Patti's long-time accompanist, Rocky Cole.
+The album was produced and arranged by Don Costa, and conducted by Patti's long-time accompanist, Rocky Cole.
+The album includes many other well-known country hits, such as the Jim Reeves hit song, "Four Walls" and a country hit of 1967, "Green Green Grass of Home".